10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 Map

-Once again, the possibilities are endless.
-This itinerary for 10 days in Iceland is exactly as we did it.
-It might look busy on some days, but most stops are rather short and it never felt rushed to us.
-Furthermore, we did this trip with three kids and we all found enough variation to keep the whole family interested.
-We also included lots of hot tubs and local pools in this itinerary and that made the trip even more fun for the kids.
+Good to know: This Northwest Iceland itinerary might look busy on some days, but most stops are fairly short and it never felt rushed to us.
+We did this trip with three kids and there was enough variation to keep the whole family interested throughout the journey.
+We also included lots of hot tubs and local pools along the way, which made this Iceland road trip even more fun for the kids.

 Day 1: Reykjavik to Snaefellsnes Peninsula

-You can find more information and tips for a short visit to Reykjavik in our articles below.
+You can find more information and tips for visiting Reykjavik in our articles below.

 Some people also like to go to the famous Blue Lagoon geothermal pool right after arriving in Iceland.
 If you are coming from the United States or Canada, this might help you to feel better after the red-eye flight.
 If you decide to do this, make sure to book your Blue Lagoon tickets in advance!

-• Accommodation: We stayed in Grundarfjordur.
-Next time, I would try to stay in Stykkishólmur, where the Westfjords ferry leaves.
+- Accommodation: We stayed in Grundarfjordur.
+Next time, I’d try to stay in Stykkishólmur, where the Westfjords ferry leaves.
 It would fit this itinerary even better and make it a bit more relaxing.

 LEARN MORE: Where to Stay in Snaefellsnes Peninsula